mlohoar/local_pluginsbackup/README.md

 When updating Moodle, any additional plugins need to be restored after the main body of code has been updated.
-This plugin provides a way to manually or automatically trigger the backup of the files associated with additional plugins to be backupd up to a defined location so that they can be restored.
+This plugin provides a way to manually or automatically trigger the backup of the files associated with additional plugins to be backed up to a defined location so that they can be restored.

 - [Installation] (#installation)
 - [Settings] (#settings)